Providing Fair Access to Quality Care | Our Partnership with IndigenousTech.ai

 This past summer, the MetaOptima team hosted a pop up skin check clinic for the Westbank First Nation and Osoyoos Indian Band in Kelowna, BC.

 Here, the nurses use MoleScope to take skin images and DermEngine to send it to a dermatology professional.
-By using teledermatology, it effectively eliminates the need for patients to come into a clinic, which are often in large city centers and away from most First Nations communities.
+By using teledermatology, it effectively eliminates the need for patients to come into a clinic, often at large city centers and away from most First Nations communities.

-This partnership is the first of many future collaborations with IndigenousTech.AI.
-We hope to continue bringing skin checks and skin cancer awareness to First Nations communities across Canada.
-If you are interested in providing skin check clinics in your community, please reach out to us at info@metaoptima.com
+This partnership is the first of many future collaborations with IndigenousTech.ai.
+We hope to continue bringing skin checks and skin cancer awareness to communities across Canada.
+If you are interested in providing skin check clinics in your community, you can reach out to us at info@metaoptima.com.

 -The MetaOptima Team